Health Care Provider: Risk Models For Breast Cancer, A Primer

 Risk model indications for increased surveillance:

-- Lifetime risk (LTR) estimated at 20-25% or more by models that predict mutation carrier status
+- Lifetime risk (LTR) estimated at 20% or more by models that predict mutation carrier status (e.g., Tyrer-Cuzick (IBIS), Penn II, BOADICEA, BRACAPRO, or Claus model – but NOT the Gail Model)

-- Disease-causing mutation(s), such as TP53, BRCA, STK11, PTEN or first-degree untested relative of disease-causing mutation carrier but untested
+- Disease-causing mutation(s), such as TP53, BRCA1/2, STK11, CDH1, NF1, PALB2, PTEN, ATM, CHEK2, BARD1) or first-degree untested relative of disease-causing mutation carrier but untested.
+Starting age for annual screening MRI ranges from 20-40 years depending on the mutation.

-- Prior chest radiation therapy (e.g. for Hodgkin’s disease) before age 30 and at least 8 years earlier
+- Prior chest radiation therapy (e.g., for Hodgkin’s disease) before age 30.
+Begin annual screening MRI at age 25 or 8 years after chest radiation therapy, whichever is later.

 - Continue annual MRI screening (and mammography) to age 70 (unless bilateral mastectomy) if at least 10-year life expectancy, patient continues to meet high-risk guidelines, and can tolerate MRI (no kidney failure, pacemaker, some other metallic implants, severe claustrophobia).

-2. National Comprehensive Cancer Network.
-Genetic/familial high-risk assessment: Breast, ovarian, and pancreatic, Version 1.2020.
-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines). https://www.nccn.org/professionals/physician_gls/pdf/genetics_bop.pdf Published December 4, 2019.
-Accessed April 25, 2020.
+13. National Comprehensive Cancer Network.
+Genetic/familial high-risk assessment: Breast, ovarian, and pancreatic (Version 3.2023).
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines).
+Available at: https://www.nccn.org/professionals/physician_gls/pdf/genetics_bop.pdf.
+Accessed February 22, 2023.

 4. Risk Models Table (includes live links)